nmusatti/pokedex/Production.md

 ### Deployment

 In a Kubernetes deployment access to a service should be routed through an ingress, which should only expose it as HTTPS.
-While Pokedex doesn't expose sensitive information, it might be desirable to adopt TLS also for intra-cluster networking, in which case a service mesh, such as Istio or Linkerd, may be of use.
+While Pokedex doesn't provide sensitive information, it might be desirable to adopt TLS also for intra-cluster networking, in which case a service mesh, such as Istio or Linkerd, may be of use.
 Care should be given to correctly sizing the number of replicas to be executed.
 Some form of autoscaling should also be considered.
 If a high degree of availability is